dell/karavi-authorization/docs/ARCHITECTURE.md

 Technically, a Kubernetes cluster is not required since a CSI Driver should not depend on it, but the remainder of this document assumes there is one.

+**Architecture Invariant**: We assume there may be many Kubernetes clusters, potentially containing multiple CSI Drivers each with their own Sidecar Proxy.

 ### CSI Driver

 A CSI Driver supports the Container Service Interface (CSI) specification.
 Dell EMC provides customers with CSI Drivers for its various storage arrays.